info@gunnersreview.com

 Why .300 Win Mag Excels:

-- Flatter trajectory for varied range encounters
+• Flatter trajectory for a varied range of encounters.

-- Less meat damage than the .338
+• Less meat damage than the .338.

-- More affordable practice ammunition
+• More affordable practice ammunition.

-- Lighter recoil allows better shot placement
+• Lighter recoil allows better shot placement.

-- Excellent ballistic coefficients for wind-bucking ability
+• Excellent ballistic coefficients for wind-bucking ability.

 Recommended .300 Win Mag Deer Loads:

-- 150-165 grain bullets for whitetail
+• 150-165 grain bullets for whitetail.

-- 165-180 grain bullets for mule deer
+• 165-180 grain bullets for mule deer.

-- Premium bullets like Barnes TTSX, Nosler AccuBond, or Federal Trophy Copper
+• Premium bullets like Barnes TTSX, Nosler AccuBond, or Federal Trophy Copper.

 Elk Hunting: The Great Debate